mike-holcomb/curaeaidlhw-codelab1-skin-cancer-mnist/README.md

 In this lab, we will get comfortable with our environments and explore a basic computer vision model on a simplified medical dataset: HAM10000.

 Specifically, we will walk through how to launch these code labs on your platform of choice.
-Then we will learn how to load data, create a convolutional neural network model, and train our model using Tensorflow's Estimator API.
+Then we will learn how to load data, create a convolutional neural network model, and train our model using Tensorflow's Eager Execution API in anticipation of Tensorflow 2.0's default settings.

 # References
 _Dataset_